-With the release of ‘The Simulation Hypothesis’ ends the ‘Dazzle Trilogy’ of ‘Alphamay’.
+With the release of ‘The Simulation Hypothesis’ ends the ‘Dazzle Trilogy’ by ‘Alphamay’.
 But don’t worry, it’s just the end of conceptual storyline.
 We’re sure that Cris and Henning will continue making good Synth Pop albums like this one.
 It would be a great loss if this were really the last chapter of ‘Alphamay’.

 In consideration that we work a bit closer with ‘Alphamay’, through some Electrozombies tribute compilations (‘Apop We Love You‘ and ‘Prism‘), we already had a chance to listen to ‘The Simulation Hypothesis’ around 8 weeks before the official release.
 So we’d enough time to listen, enjoy and leave an influence to ourselves.
 Now the big question in this review is: “Will ‘The Simulation Hypothesis’ be the most successful part in the trilogy?”.